In crypto, we have a lot of sayings, but two that I feel hold true above all else as they pertain directly to crypto safety are:

-I know it may seem like crypto can be a minefield of risks, but there are millions of average folks who use crypto every day without issue and many of us have been navigating the crypto waters safely for a number of years with minimal risks or losses.
+I know it may seem like the digital currency landscape can be a minefield of risks, but there are millions of average folks who use digital assets every day without issue and many of us have been navigating the crypto waters safely for a number of years with minimal risks or losses.
 This article will help teach you how to keep crypto secure and keep those Sats safe.

 Is Cryptocurrency Safe?

 This is a question we get asked a lot here at the Coin Bureau and it’s a good question as every week there seems to be another hack, scam, or exploit.
 I often like to relate crypto to a real-world example to answer this question.